**Key Takeaways **

 Once unlocked, you can also move your eSIM between iPhone and Android – see our eSIM Cross‑Platform Transfer 2026 guide for step‑by‑step instructions.

-Running two lines increases battery consumption by 5–15%.
-Here’s how to minimize:
+Running dual eSIM or even eSIM + physical SIM increases battery consumption by 5–15%.
+Here’s how to minimize drain while keeping both lines active:

 7. Physical SIM Not Recognized (Tray Issues)